Springer isomorphisms over a general base scheme: The Springer isomorphism

 \begin{proof} First, note that $G/Z_G(u)$ is automatically a finite type separated algebraic space by a general theorem of Artin \cite[Cor.\ 6.4]{Artin-stacks}.
 Moreover, the orbit $R$-morphism $G/Z_G(u) \to \sU$ is a monomorphism, so a result of Knutson \cite[II, Thm.\ 6.15]{Knutson-algebraic-spaces} shows that $G/Z_G(u)$ is representable by a scheme.
 The same argument applies to $G/Z_G(X)$.

 We will only prove that $G/Z_G(u) \to \sU$ is an open embedding, the other claim being similar.
 Recall that an etale monomorphism of finite schemes is automatically an open embedding by \cite[Exp.\ I, Thm.\ 5.1]{SGA1}.
-Unraveling the definitions, it is therefore enough to show that if $A$ is an Artin local ring with residue field $k$ and $v \in \sU(A)$ is a section such that $v_k$ is conjugate to $u_k$, then $v$ is conjugate to $u$.
-This follows immediately from Corollary~\ref{corollary:commutative-centralizer}. \end{proof}
+Note that $G/Z_G(u)$ and $\sU$ are both flat, so etaleness is a fibral condition by \cite[IV\textsubscript{4}, Prop.\ 17.8.2]{EGA} and we may and do assume $S = \Spec k$ for a field $k$.
+In this case, the open embedding claim is a standard fact about orbits for actions of algebraic groups.

+To conclude, observe that the image of $G/Z_G(u)$ is equal to $\sU_{\rm{reg}}$; this can be checked on the level of geometric points, where it is equivalent to the statement that any two regular unipotent elements are conjugate \cite[Thm.\ 3.3]{SteinbergReg}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{theorem:relative-springer-isomorphism} if $u$ and $X$ exist] In view of Lemmas~\ref{lemma:centralizers-equal} and \ref{lemma:regular-orbit-spaces}, there exists a unique $G$-equivariant $S$-isomorphism $\rho_0: \sU_{\rm{reg}} \to \sN_{\rm{reg}}$ such that $\rho_0(u) = X$.
 Since $\sU_{\rm{reg}}$ and $\sN_{\rm{reg}}$ are universally schematically dense in $\sU$ and $\sN$, respectively, there is at most one extension of $\rho_0$ to a morphism $\rho: \sU \to \sN$, and if it exists then it is automatically $G$-equivariant.